10 Strategies for Becoming Debt-Free

 Be sure to check your credit report from all three credit bureaus.
 Some lenders don’t report credit activity with all three, so if you only check one or two, you may be missing important information.

-If you’re ready to get out of debt, start with the following steps.
+If you’re ready to get out of debt, start with the following steps:

 1. Create a budget

-Don’t try to manage your expenses in your head; seeing the numbers on paper allows you to see the big picture without relying on your memory.
-Your budget can also help you decide where you could free up money to pay off your debt.
+A budget will help you make better decisions about your money and give you an idea of how much you can allocate to paying off your debt each month.
+Don’t attempt to manage your expenses mentally; putting the numbers on paper enables you to see the bigger picture without relying on your memory.
+Your budget can also assist you in identifying areas where you can free up money to pay off your debt.

 2. Distinguish between bankruptcy and overspending

-Are you using “broke” to describe what happens after you’ve spent all your money on non-essential items and not bills?
-If so, you’re not really broke.
+Are you using the term “broke” to describe the situation after you’ve spent all your money on non-essential items rather than bills?
+If so, you’re not truly broke.
+You can make some changes in your spending habits to create additional space in your budget.

 3. Prepare a plan